ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 </p>

-Next, launch IDLE in the same directory that you stored the stone bear image.
+Next, launch idle3 in the same directory that you stored the stone bear image.

 Before we can manipulate a picture in PIL, we will need to tell Python and PIL where to find it.
 To do this, you will need to specify the exact path to the picture on your computer.
 You also need to tell Python about the PIL Image library.
 We'll start by playing around with the teddy bear image in the shell.
 In the shell, type the following to load the Image library into the shell (later you'll put this line at the top of your file).